Atharvp18/Its-a-Feature/README.md

 # It's a Feature

+A project made for JPMC's Code for Good Hackathon '22.
+It is a platform created for Foundation for Mother & Child Health that helps Anganwadi Workers to counsel pregnant or newly delivered mothers in remote villages of India and eradicate malnourishment.
+I collaborated with one of my teammates on the backend, which included NodeJS, Express, MongoDB, and Firebase authentication.

 **Problem Statement:**<br>
 Malnourishment remains one of India's major problems, afflicting 40% of the children born.
 AWW tries to assist mothers to give birth to a healthy child with a normal growth spurt.
 However, due to lack of support and help, AWW is unable to provide the mothers with the right counsel.
 They need a platform that will provide them with the information to be conveyed and for FMCH to monitor this process